The DMV Democracy Festival

 Summary & Purpose

-Widen and deepen civic engagement, foster collaboration, and make democracy more fun, less fractious with a financially sustainable, youth and family-friendly democracy festival in the Washington, DC capital region.
+Widen and deepen civic engagement, foster collaboration, and make democracy more fun and social with a financially sustainable, youth and family-friendly democracy festival in the Washington, DC capital region.

 Context